aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-json/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Why should you use the Convert Range to Json API?
+## Why should you use the Convert Range to JSON API?

 - No need for cloud storage, reducing the burden on cloud resources.
 - Development can be quickly completed through the existing SDK.

-## How to Use the Convert Range to Json API with SDKs?
+## How to Use the Convert Range to JSON API with SDKs?

-### Convert Range to Json API Specification
+### Convert Range to JSON API Specification

-The [Convert Range to Json API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToJson) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.
+The [Convert Range to JSON API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToJson) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to convert a range data to a json file with short code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to convert a data of range  to a json file with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: